Lemon Bundt Cake

 Bob’s Red Mill Paleo Baking Flour takes the guesswork out of grain-free baking.
 It’s a simple blend of almond, coconut, and tapioca flour.
 This simple flour blend makes it easy to create delicious baked goods like cakes, cookies, muffins, paleo pancakes, flatbreads, crackers and so much more.
 I wasn’t too sure if I would like it as an alternative/substitute to all purpose flour but I did.
 It makes for a bit of a denser cake as expected when you are baking with almond flour.
 So far I love using it just as much as I love using their Gluten Free 1-1 flour as a flour replacement and I foresee some waffles in the near future using this blend.
 Bob’s has you covered when it comes to all baking needs - Grain/Gluten Free, vegan or paleo - grab them on line or in store at wholefoods.

 This cake is made with freshly squeezed lemon juice and lemon zest for maximum lemon flavours in it.
 It’s a cake for all ocassion and especially during citrus season when the lemons are extra fresh and in abundance!
-It requires super basic pantry staples making it so simple to make and you can use what we shape bundt pan you would like.
+It requires super basic pantry staples making it so simple to make and you can use whatever shape bundt pan you would like.
 Just make sure you grease your pan well - with butter or even baking spray - I mean every nook and cranny and your cake will come out of the pan flawlessly.
 Hope you love this one just as much as I do!

 I have partnered up with Bob’s Red Mill to bring you this fabulous recipe, but all opinions are my own.
 Thank you for supporting Olive & Mango.